Pamela Sneed: Education

 Sneed earned a Bachelor of Arts degree from Lang College at The New School and a Masters of Fine Arts degree in New Media Art and Performance in 2008 at Long Island University.

 Performances

 Sneed has held readings and performances at Center Stage at the Studio Museum in Harlem, P.S.
 122, Creative Time @ The Brooklyn Anchorage, Exit Art, Lincoln Center Ex-Teresa in Mexico City, The Institute of Contemporary Arts in London, The Centre for Contemporary Arts in Glasgow, Scotland, The Green Room in Manchester, England, and Literatur Werkstat in Berlin.
 She also headlined the New Work Now Festival at Joe’s Pub/Public Theater in 2005.
 In 2018 she was a presenter at the 30th Annual Lambda Literary Awards.
+In 2024 she directed and starred in a performance in tribute to Big Mama Thornton at Joe's Pub at the Public Theater in New York City, for which she received a Creative Capital grant.

 Sneed was also involved in Dyke TV, a nationally broadcast grassroots lesbian television program, from its inception in 1993.
 She appeared weekly on the show as the presenter for the arts segment until 1996.

-In 2016 Sneed appeared in the live visuals for musician Anohni's song "Execution" on the HOPELESSNESS World Tour.
+In 2016, Sneed appeared in the live visuals for musician Anohni's song "Execution" on the HOPELESSNESS World Tour.